Independent technology comparisons

 Why does it matter?

-Using a well-established orthogonal technology, such as RNA-seq or single nuclei RNA-seq (snRNA-seq), allows researchers to ensure relative gene expression levels, overall sensitivity, and the established assay dynamic range are reflective of true biology and not simply noise.
+Using a well-established orthogonal technology—such as RNA-seq, single nuclei RNA-seq (snRNA-seq), or NGS-based spatial transcriptomics—allows researchers to ensure relative gene expression levels, overall sensitivity, and the established assay dynamic range are reflective of true biology and not simply noise.

 How did the authors use it in these studies?